About balance transfer credit cards

 You can also check your credit rating for free to find out what you can do to make sure you get the credit you want.

 Which providers offer balance transfer cards?

-Many credit card providers offer cards with zero per cent introductory rates on balance transfers, but typically the longest introductory periods are provided by Barclaycard, MBNA, Lloyds TSB, or Nationwide.
+Many credit card providers offer cards with zero per cent introductory rates on balance transfers, but typically the longest introductory periods are provided by Barclaycard, MBNA, Lloyds Bank, or Nationwide.